-Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card - CNN Underscored
+Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card | CNN Underscored

 Related: Now with an 80,000-point bonus: Our review of the Chase Sapphire Preferred.

 The Chase Sapphire Reserve’s bonus categories can make it easy to rack up points, especially since the “travel” and “dining” categories are very broad.
-Travel includes not only airfare, hotels and rental cars, but also cruises, mass transit, tolls, parking and even ride-shares.
+Travel includes not only airfare, hotels and rental cars but also cruises, mass transit, tolls, parking and even ride-shares.
 Dining goes a step beyond your traditional sit-down restaurants as well and also includes coffee shops, bars, vending machines and most food delivery services.

 Once you’ve earned points with the card, there are many ways to use them.
 With the Chase Sapphire Reserve, you can redeem points for travel through Chase’s own travel portal at a rate of 1.5 cents per point.
 That means the 60,000 points earned from the sign-up bonus are worth a minimum of $900 toward travel.